-Financial wellness curriculum is hands-on, real life, real experience training.
-It teaches consumers how to use the money, credit, and debt appropriately to improve their life.
-It deals with the strategies and tactics on how to save, how to borrow, when is it appropriate to borrow, how to spend and most importantly how to financially thrive versus just survive.
-This curriculum is not about learning what a credit card is but learning how to use credit wisely, not about what a savings account is but how to create a savings discipline and how to find money in your cash flow to save.
-It’s not what money is but how to manage the inflow and outflow of money to manage your cash flow.
+The financial wellness curriculum is hands-on, real-life, real-experience training.
+It teaches consumers how to use money, credit, and debt appropriately to improve their lives.
+It deals with the strategies and tactics on how to save, borrow when it is appropriate to borrow, spend, and, most importantly, thrive versus surviving financially.
+This curriculum is not about learning what a credit card is but learning how to use credit wisely, not about what a savings account is but how to create a savings discipline and find money in your cash flow to save.
+It’s not what money is but how to manage the inflow and outflow of funds to manage your cash flow.

 Why is this distinction important to credit unions and banks?

-Banks and credit unions learned in 2008 how unsuspecting consumers were when it comes to using money and credit.
-We discovered a large number of consumers honestly believed the myth if the bank loaned me the money for a mortgage I must be able to afford it.
-Consumers honestly and naively thought that they could afford to use that large available credit card balance without considering the cost of paying back that revolving loan.
+Banks and credit unions learned in 2008 how unsuspecting consumers were when it came to using money and credit.
+We discovered a large number of consumers honestly believed the myth if the bank loaned them the money for a mortgage, I must be able to afford it.
+Consumers honestly and naively thought that they could afford to use that sizeable available credit card balance without considering the cost of paying back that revolving loan.
 They honestly believed they could wait longer to start to save for a rainy day or retirement.

 Because of this naivety, consumers’ lives were severely strained.
 Families lost their homes; retirements ended or were significantly delayed.
-The encore career became a new lifestyle.
-Family health and wellbeing were severely impacted by the effect of financial stress.
-Marriages were ended, and families were broken up.
-The impact of financial stress on our health has been documented and is measurable.
+The encore career became a new lifestyle—the effect of financial stress severely impacted family health and well-being.
+Marriages were completed, and families were broken up.
+The impact of financial strain on our health has been documented and is measurable.

-Also because of this naivety, credit unions, and banks suffered massive losses from uncollectible debt.
+Also, because of this naivety, credit unions and banks suffered massive losses from uncollectible debt.
 It caused many financial institutions to shut down or be acquired because they were failing.
-Even with all of the financial literacy programs, the financial institutions were running they couldn’t keep consumers from making bad financial decisions.
+Even with the financial literacy programs the financial institutions were running, they couldn’t keep consumers from making bad financial decisions.
 It didn’t change their misperceptions about money and credit.

-Financial wellness, on the other hand, gives the consumer the strategies and tactics they need to be better consumers of loans, credit cards, mortgages, saving and checking and debit cards.
-When consumers know how to use the money, spend, save and borrow smartly and know how to use mobile banking, online banking, and personal financial management tools to implement their money strategy, they will be more successful financially – attain financial wellness.
-There is one thing we all know, if our members and customers are financially successful, our credit union and the bank will be successful.
-The result is a circle of prosperity…
+Financial wellness, on the other hand, gives the consumer the strategies and tactics they need to be better consumers of loans, credit cards, mortgages, saving, checking, and debit cards.
+When consumers know how to use the money, spend, save, and borrow smartly and use mobile banking, online banking, and personal financial management tools to implement their money strategy, they will be more successful financially – attain financial wellness.
+We all know that if our members and customers are economically successful, our credit union and the bank will be successful.
+The result is a circle of prosperity.

-Is it time for banks and credit unions to restructure and realign their financial literacy investment into a financial wellness investment.
-Because financial wellness curriculum is about using money appropriately, the long-term win for the bank or credit union, the impact of this initiative can be measured through balance growth, interchange income, product adoption, member/customer engagement, loan losses, and provision expense.
-How do you measure your financial literacy program?
+Is it time for banks and credit unions to restructure and realign their financial literacy investment into a financial wellness investment?
+Because the financial wellness curriculum is about using the money appropriately, the long-term win for the bank or credit union, the impact of this initiative can be measured through balance growth, interchange income, product adoption, member/customer engagement, loan losses, and provision expense.
+So, how do you measure your financial literacy program?